 If you expect that you may have symptoms of kidney stones, or want to discuss your risk of developing kidney stones, contact your primary care physician.
 To find a board-certified PACT primary care physician in Connecticut, please use our searchable list here.
 PACT also has the Connecticut Kidney Center which specializes in providing state-of-the-art medical care to patients with kidney disease, including kidney stones.

-Looking For a Nephrology Practice in Connecticut?
+Looking For a Kidney Doctor (Nephrologist) in Connecticut?